 There are a few schools of thought when it comes to introducing a new member to a larger herd.
 Many people simply put the new horse in with the others and let them sort things out for themselves.
 Quite often this works, and occasionally it does not.
 It usually works best with horses that are known to be followers and not herd leaders.
-Some horses, often the newcomer, will end up with bite marks or get kicked in any melees that may transpire.
+Some horses, often the newcomers, will end up with bite marks or get kicked in any scuffles that may transpire.

-As long as everyone has lots of room to get out of the way, the herd usually settles in with a minimum of fuss, and the new member takes its 'assigned' position in the herd pecking order without question.
-If the newcomer is very assertive and feels it should become the new leader it may make time for everyone to settle into the new order.
+As long as everyone has lots of room to get out of the way, the herd usually settles in with a minimum of fuss and the new member takes its "assigned" position in the herd pecking order without question.
+If the newcomer is very assertive and feels it should become the new leader, it may make time for everyone to settle into the new order.
 It's important to keep a watchful eye to separate the new herd member out before someone gets hurt.
-There is the occasional mix that just doesn't work and some horses—often those who are quite dominant, can't live together safely.
+There is the occasional mix that just doesn't work and some horses—often those who are quite dominant—can't live together safely.

-Another way to introduce a new herd member is to turn the newcomer out with the others, one at a time and add in more.
+Another way to introduce a new herd member is to turn the newcomer out with the others, one at a time, and add in more.
 This gives the horse time to bond with one or two members at a time, with the leader added in last of all.